Resources for Undocumented Students

 - The Chaffey College Financial Aid Office helps all students fund their education.
 The office is located in the student services administration building.

 - California Student Aid Commission

-- Receive FAFSA/Dream Act assistance application every week on Wednesdays from 2pm-3:30pm and Fridays from 9:00am-10:30am.
-Register for our zoom workshops by completing this application.
+- Receive FAFSA/Dream Act assistance application every week on Wednesdays from 2pm-3:30pm and Friday from 9:00am to 10:30am.
+Registration is required.

 - Soñadores (Dreamers) Endowment Scholarship with the Chaffey College Foundation

 To schedule an appointment with a team member please click on their cards below.